Sunday, December 19, 2010

 Calling the Shots, by Cauli Le Chat, MPL Roving Reporter

-In late November, 2010, when I first stumbled upon Mooresville Public Library, in Mooresville, Indiana--cold, hungry, and friendless (me, not the library)--I doubted whether I would ever again see three squares a day, warm blankets, perpetually-filled snack bowls, and the obligatory fake fur mouse that rattles.
+In late November, 2010, when I first stumbled upon Mooresville Public Library, in Mooresville, Indiana--cold, hungry, and friendless (moi, not the library)--I doubted whether I would ever again see three squares a day, warm blankets, perpetually-filled snack bowls, and the obligatory fake fur mouse that rattles.
 But I had unknowingly selected an ideal location from which to scavenge.
-There were numerous windbreaks with plentiful shrubbery, which kept the Wicked Wind of the West from chilling me to the bone.
-More importantly, however, there were kind humans willing to feed and shelter me, free-of-charge--as is not only customary, but obligatory, for members of the feline fraternity--and, to boot, a regular gig working as a roving reporter for the library.
+There were numerous windbreaks with plentiful shrubbery, which kept the Wicked Wind of the West from chilling moi to the bone.
+More importantly, however, there were kind humans willing to feed and shelter moi, free-of-charge--as is not only customary, but obligatory, for members of the feline fraternity--and, to boot, a regular gig working as a roving reporter for the library.

 Things were looking mighty bleak, I don't mind telling you.
 Four-legged food was in terribly short supply, due to the below-freezing temperatures and arctic landscape.
 Dumpster diving is for chumps, but a hungry feline is a motivated feline, so I packed away my pride and searched some trash for edibles.
 The smell was off-putting, to say the least, but there were a few goodies left over from happy meals.

 I call the blog Cat's Eye View, but it's subtitled Calling the Shots, since I decide what and when to write (I am a feline, after all).
 My name is Cauli Le Chat, so it's a triple entendre.
 (You need to know French pronunciation to get the first part of the joke.
 Plus, I "chat" in a blog, see?)
 Clever, eh?
-Yeah, I'm French and a former boxer, as you can see from my bum ear.
+Yeah, I'm French (hence all the mois) and a former boxer, as you can see from my bum ear.
 That happened when I took a cheap shot from a neighborhood Tom who was trying to muscle-in on my din-dins.
 So I got a cauliflower ear, and, hence, the moniker Kit Cauliflower.
 If you think the ear looks bad, you should see the Tom.
 I let him have "what for," you can rest assured.

 I hope you follow my blog.
 I will have lots of interesting observations.
 I always do.